 A well-rounded litigator with experience representing both plaintiffs and defendants, Chris has helped manage large and small teams to successful results in a diverse array of matters reaching commercial and trade secret litigation, regulatory inquiries, and government enforcement actions.
 He has also advised clients and litigated novel issues regarding the establishment and use of tax-efficient Section 468B qualified settlement funds to facilitate the resolution of insurance disputes and marshal assets to pay for underlying tort claims.

-During law school, Chris represented victims of human trafficking and facilitated their cooperation with federal investigators.
+During law school, Chris represented victims of human trafficking and those in need of civil litigation assistance.
 He has since maintained a robust pro bono practice touching on asylum and immigration law, federal class action litigation, and insurance issues.

 Worked closely with legal and compliance departments of major financial services clients to identify issues and guide responses to extensive US Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) investigative and enforcement inquiries.